achrisdale/TNBase/Docs/FixesAndChanges.md

 **C2.** Make the number of News wallets allocated to each listener configurable**.
 Default = 3.

-**C3.** Delete permanently all names and all contact details after a listener is deleted and all wallets returned (or delete manually if necessary), but reserve/keep the wallet numbers for a year, as now.
+Done **C3.** Delete permanently all names and all contact details after a listener is deleted and all wallets returned (or delete manually if necessary), but reserve/keep the wallet numbers for a year, as now.
 Also remove the  'Restore Deleted Listeners' in the maintenance menu.*

-**C4.** A new report to list 'Magazine only listeners'.
+Done **C4.** A new report to list 'Magazine only listeners'.
 (List only Wallet numbers and names)

 **C5.** Replace the present old system of week numbers with a more widely used system of week numbers or Saturday dates.
 Provide a method for migrating to the new week numbering system.